KankakeeCommunityCollege/tuition-and-aid/_accordions/faq/what-are-reasons-why-financial-aid-may-not-cover-some-of-my-classes.md

 - Repeating a class more than once
 - An excess of 30 remedial credit hours-attendance in a course
-- Registration for a course after the financial aid eligibility date
+- Registering for a course after the [Pell eligibility date](#what-is-the-pell-eligibility-date)
 - Registering for a course that is not required for program